 Decarbonization is a broad term referring to an active process of doing something to reduce greenhouse gas (GHG) emissions, such as carbon dioxide (CO2) and carbon monoxide (CO).
 Carbon can be released into the air, or it can be embodied.
 Decarbonizing refers to using less carbon in manufacturing, converting fuel sources to heat, power, and light, and/or in using fuel for travel.
 Understanding the many facets of how energy is used led to an understanding of the challenges; There are so many possible actions an organization can take to reduce carbon emissions, and activity plans must be prioritized.

-What are the most promising opportunities for decarbonization?
+What are the most promising opportunities?

 Around the world, we still need to focus on energy conservation.
 Our appetite to consume energy is still high, despite over two decades of focusing on energy efficiency.
 The second opportunity is to turn to renewable energy that does not burn fossil fuels as our primary energy source.
 Although there are pricing and supply chain challenges to manufacturing solar panels, replacing brown power with green power is our best opportunity for decarbonization.
 As the cost of solar panels has decreased, and the disastrous effects of climate change are linked to the burning of fossil fuels, the renewable energy market has grown significantly.